Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Modeling of the HESS

 \subsection{Dynamic Battery Model}

-The most existing battery models for the simulation of battery behavior basically include the experimental, electrochemical and electrical ones \cite{Liu2017}.
-In order to obtain the optimal sizing parameters and energy management strategy for the HESS considering the characteristics of the battery in practical conditions, it is necessary to implement a proper dynamic battery model that can describe the battery dynamic behavior precisely.
-In this work, a modified Shepherd model is employed to depict the dynamic characteristics of the battery during charging and discharging process \cite{Tremblay2007}.
-The dynamic battery model are presented as Equation (\ref{eq:eq32}) and Equation (\ref{eq:eq33}) with the assumption that the internal resistance is constant and the thermal behavior of the battery is neglected.
+The most existing battery models for the simulation of battery behavior basically include the semiempirical, electrochemical and electrical ones \cite{Hu2019bbb,Liu2019aaa}.
+The widely used one is the effective internal resistance (Rint) model, where the voltage and resistance are described as functions of SOC based on experimental data.
+However, this model with only SOC as independent variable can not capture the influences of the C rate and SOC simultaneously.
+In order to obtain the optimal sizing parameters and power management strategy for the HESS considering the characteristics of the battery in practical conditions, it is necessary to implement a proper dynamic battery model that can describe the battery dynamic behavior precisely.
+In this work, a modified Shepherd model is employed to depict the dynamic characteristics of the battery during the charging and discharging process \cite{Tremblay2007}.
+The dynamic battery model is represented by Equation (\ref{eq:eq32}) and Equation (\ref{eq:eq33}) with the assumption that the internal resistance is constant and the thermal behavior of the battery is neglected.

 Discharge:

 Charge: